Used Car: 2011 Chevrolet Traverse Review

 Other Cars to Consider

-The 2011 Toyota Highlander provides the same level of basic, quiet comfort as the Chevrolet Traverse and comparable safety scores, but has a higher reliability rating and better fuel economy.
+The 2011 Toyota Highlander provides the same level of basic, quiet comfort as the Chevrolet Traverse and comparable safety scores, but has better fuel economy.
 The base Highlander offers a four-cylinder engine, which is much less powerful than the Traverse’s V6, and reviewers agreed that the Highlander doesn’t offer as much interior or cargo space.
 However, if you’re looking for a crossover that has strong safety and reliability ratings, as well as good fuel economy, the Highlander is one of the best choices in the class.

 The base 2011 Ford Explorer closely matches the Traverse’s standard features, but higher Explorer trims offer more high-tech features and a more upscale interior.
 If you want an SUV that’s loaded with features, look for the Explorer Limited, which offers a power-folding third row, voice-controlled SYNC and MyFord Touch interface systems.